chenfan0/send/README.md

 ## compare with koa-send
 - You can set the default maxage, or you can set the max-age of HTML files, CSS files, and JS files separately
-- When setting file compression, the system checks whether the compressed file is available.
-If not, a compressed file is generated and used.

 ## Options